jennbarron/portfolio/chaosOS/chaosOS/examples/hhsc-system-error-detection.md

 ChaosOS calculated:

-- the impact of losing $410/month in SNAP
+- the impact of losing several hundred dollars per month in nutrition assistance,
-- grocery inflation
+- rising grocery costs,
-- medical copay obligations
+- ongoing medical copays and travel costs,
-- the family’s fixed income
+- fixed income constraints,
-- emergency coverage gaps
+- and short-term gaps in coverage.

 It also recommended:

-- resource triage
+- resource triage at the household level,
-- alternate food sourcing
+- alternate food sourcing strategies,
-- short-term crisis budgeting
+- short-term crisis budgeting,
-- income side-stream stabilization
+- and income side-stream stabilization where possible.

 ---